leric2/GROMORA-harmo/specifications.md

 What we want as additionnal outputs for our retrievals:
 * Full error characterization
 * AVKs
-* Quality flags for every levels of data:  *proposition*: measurement contribution, Trec, atmospheric opacity, total cost,
+* Quality flags for every levels of data:
-* Other products ?: *proposition by ema* residuals, measurement contribution, T profiles used, AP,
+* Measurement contribution, residuals, Trec, atmospheric opacity, total cost, Temperature profiles used, AP,
+* Other products ?

 ### Sustainability and reproductibility
 We want this code to be compatible with changes in: